Masudur Rahman (diplomat)

 Masudur Rahman (born 27 December 1969) is a Bangladeshi diplomat and ambassador of Bangladesh to Spain.
 He previously served as the High Commissioner of Bangladesh to Nigeria.
-A career officer of the Bangladesh Foreign Service, Rahman has played a significant role in strengthening bilateral relations, promoting trade and investment opportunities, and representing Bangladesh in key international forums.
-Throughout his career, his diplomatic efforts have contributed to enhancing Bangladesh's global presence and international partnerships.
+A career officer of the Bangladesh Foreign Service, Rahman has played a significant role in strengthening bilateral relations, promoting trade and investment opportunities, and representing Bangladesh at key international forums.
+His diplomatic efforts have served to enhance Bangladesh's international partnerships.

 Early life and education

 Rahman studied electrical and electronics engineering at the Bangladesh University of Engineering & Technology September 1988 to December 1995.
 He completed two postgraduate degrees: a Master of Strategy and Development Studies from the Bangladesh University of Professionals and a Master of Business Administration from the Northern University, Bangladesh.
 He completed a Japanese language course at the Japan Foundation in Osaka from October 1999 to June 2000 and the Advanced Security Studies course at the Asia Pacific Center for Security Studies in Hawaii from January to March 2009.
 In 2018, he attended the National Defense College course.